 |Term||Application deadline||Registration Deadline||Term Start Date|

-Submit the online application and a $60 non-refundable application fee.
+- Submit the online application and pay $60 application fee.

-Submit an original personal statement, not to exceed 2 pages, single spaced.
-Topics for the personal statement should address each of the following:
+- Prepare an original personal statement to address each of the following:

 - Career goals and how the DMU M.P.H. program will help you achieve your goals